Reading for Motivation, motivation for reading…..

-Recently my current class of 28 Primary 6’s clarified what would make reading more fun for them, their responses were: comics, interesting fact books, audio books, sharing our books in pairs, books that let us act out scenes and the continuation of that all-important ‘Book Nook’ (our quiet cushioned corner).
+Recently my current class of 28 Primary 6’s clarified what would make reading more fun for them, their responses were: comics, interesting fact books, audiobooks, sharing our books in pairs, books that let us act out scenes and the continuation of that all-important ‘Book Nook’ (our quiet cushioned corner).

 Self-selection of reading books is certainly a dominant factor in motivating learners to read.
-Engagement and literacy rich environments hold the key in nurturing this motivation.
+Engagement and literacy-rich environments hold the key in nurturing this motivation.

 Reading with Motivation

 Motivation as Bandura (1986) suggests ‘is the result of an individual’s self-efficacy relating to a task’.
 He further defines this as ‘the beliefs we have about ourselves that cause us to make choices, put forth effort and persist in the face of difficulty’.
 One of the most powerful ways of demonstrating self-efficacy is mastery experience.
-This concept occurs when a learner evaluates their own competence and considers their efforts as successful.
+This concept occurs when a learner evaluates their own competence and consider their efforts as successful.
 The use of ‘mastery’ increases confidence and the willingness to try more challenging tasks.
-This mirrors our relentless focus on growth mindset.
+This mirrors our relentless focus on a growth mindset.
 Gambrell, Palmer, Codding and Mazzoni (1996), highlight the role that social experiences play in the evolution of self-efficacy and the positive beliefs and behaviours sustained by teachers are important in building and maintaining this within the classroom.